 29km from Oudtshoorn, at the head of the picturesque Cango Valley, lies the spectacular underground wonder of the Klein Karoo - The Cango Caves.
 The Cango Caves is one of the worlds great natural wonders, sculptured by nature through the millenia.

-Cango Caves is the only show cave in Africa which offers a choice of Standard (easy) or Adventure Tours.
+Cango Caves offers a choice of Standard (easy) or Adventure Tours every hour.
 All tours are lead by experienced, knowledgeable and accredited Caves Guides.
-All tours are offered in English but Afrikaans, German, French and other language guide may be available (please check guide availability when making reservations).
+All tours are offered in English but Afrikaans, German, French and other language guides may be available (please check guide availability when making reservations).

-The Cango Caves lie in the Swartberg Mountain Range in a limestone belt measuring 1,5km in width and almost 16km in length.
+The Cango Caves lie at the foothills of the Swartberg mountain range, near the town of Oudtshoorn, in a limestone belt measuring 1,5km in width and almost 16km in length.
 The limestone layer was formed by the deposit of 'oolites' which are loosely-bound calcium carbonate crystals.
 Due to the age of the limestone (750 million years) no fossils have been found.

 This part of the continent was once below the ocean.
 As the continent rose and upliftment occurred, the Little Karoo finally found itself above the water level.